Do you know why February 24th or October 5th are important dates in history?

 We control whether we love our family, are nice to other people, or do the right thing.

-Ecclesiastes teaches that we don’t have to worry about what happens after we die – if we are a good person, we will be returned to God when we die.
+Ecclesiastes teaches that we don’t have to worry about what happens after we die – if we are good people, we will be returned to God when we die.

 What is so important about February 24, 1955, and October 5, 2011?